Sound Depot

 6. You’re now ready to overlay these newly create sound components into an existing Sound Project file to create a new, unique project file.
 There’s no limit to what you can create.

 7. Congratulations!
 You’ve just created your very own locomotive sound.
 Be sure you have everything saved.
-And send it to Digitrax if you are willing to share with others.
+And don't forget to submit it to Digitrax if you are willing to share with others.

 SoundLoader Software